alpatania/AHBA_microarray_Mapper/README.md

 # paper_NetNeuro_code
 Code for reproducing results in the manuscript:

     "Topological gene-expression networks recapitulate brain anatomy and function" by Patania A. et al. (2018)
+> **DISCLAIMER:**
+> Running all the scripts in this repository is going to give the list of all the results found in the paper, but not the figures or the standard exploratory analysis ( i.e. the histograms and KS tests ).
+> I am willing to change this decision if anyone needs it, write to me or start an issue

 ## Content:
 1. data: